BodemUp

 Besides promoting the water quality, the DAW also focuses on the improvement of soil quality and the reduction of desiccation, flooding / waterlogging and soil subsidence.
 The DAW mainly operates through area planning processes and transfer of knowledge, (in this way) reaching many farmers and gardeners.

-15.000 participating farmers in more than 450 projects
+15.000 participating farmers in more than 500 projects

+The DAW wants to support agricultural entrepreneurs, and to promote the participation with water boards, drinking water companies and other stakeholders.
 For example by sharing knowledge and practical experience of other farmers, by encouraging and facilitating initiatives, and by setting up area-based processes.
 All farmers are considered our target group.
 Since 2014, when starting with 3 pilots, the number of participating farmers has increased to more than 15.000 on a total of 53.233 farms in the Netherlands (2019).
-Currently there are more than 450 projects, scattered throughout the country and covering all important sectors.
+Currently there are more than 500 projects, scattered throughout the country and covering all important sectors.

 To inspire participation, linking awareness-raising to customized guidance